MicrosoftDocs/msteams-docs/msteams-platform/build-your-first-app/build-channel-tab.md

         );
     }
     ```
-1. Update the `App.css` file from the `src/components` directory with the following rule to make the email links easier to read, no matter which theme is used.
+1. Go to the `src/components` directory and update the `App.css` file with the following code to make the email links easier to read in any theme that is used.
     ```CSS
     a {
       color: inherit;